 ‘Situation Room’ New York

 Based at the Storefront for Art and Architecture in New York, artist Jana Winderren and architect Marc Fornes have together created this installation.
 By walking and crawling within the spherical florescent pink powder coated structures, visitors activate the installation.
 Made with 2000 unique parts, and punctured with permeable shapes, sounds and light pass.
 The installation looks at how sound and light immerse the individual when situated with an unknown space.
-‘Situation Room’ is on display until november 21st Novenber 2014.
+‘Situation Room’ is on display until November 21st 2014.